michaelg-01/universal_tensor_mapper/README.md

 ```
 Then copy the contents (exe and dlls) of the release folder to where you want to run it from.

-## extract_roi.py

-Can be ran to extract a npy of a roi in dragonfly which can be used with the mapper.
-It also outputs the spacing and origin in the console which is needed.

-To get the roi name to add in to the script, drag the roi from right side of dragonfly to the dragonfly python console.

-Run it through the dragonfly python console with "exec(open(r'path-to-file\extract_roi.py').read())".
-Will output the npy to the save location and the spacing and origin to console.